 Or perhaps someone has filed a lawsuit against you that has an ulterior motive.
 These actions might or might not be an abuse of process, a tort in the state of California — or worse, the tort (and potential crime) of extortion.
 Whether you are owed money and frustrated, or are on the receiving end of demands, you may need legal advice.

 Extortion is not only a criminal act, but also a tort that may be addressed directly, with or without law enforcement.
-California’s common law allows for a civil cause of action to recover damages due to extortion – including by the wrongful threat of criminal or civil prosecution.
+California’s common law allows for a civil cause of action to recover damages due to extortion – including by the wrongful threat of criminal or civil prosecution or tortious interference.
 In order to assert a claim for extortion, there must have been a threat of prosecution accompanied by knowledge of the falsity of the claim, and the wronged party must have paid the money demanded.
 See Fuhrman v.
 California Satellite Systems (1986), 179 Cal.
 App.
 3d 408, overruled on other grounds, Silberg v.
 Anderson (1990), 50 Cal.
 3d 205.

 As distinguished from extortion, abuse of process is the actual filing of a lawsuit or the taking of other legal action, to achieve a purpose unrelated to the substance or merits of the legal action.
 To prove an abuse of process, a plaintiff must show that the defendant entertained an ulterior motive in using the legal process, and committed a willful act in a wrongful manner.
 See Coleman v.
 Gulf Insurance Group (1986) 41 Cal.3d 782, 792.
 “The gist of the tort is the misuse of the power of the court: It is an act done under the authority of the court for the purpose of perpetrating an injustice, i.e., a perversion of the judicial process to the accomplishment of an improper purpose.
 Younger v.
 Solomon (1974), 38 Cal.App.3d 289, 297.